rubiot/theword-addstrongs/README.md

 ## Known issues/limitations
 * Bible modules must be in UTF-8 format;
-* There can be no puctuation between a word and its Strong's/morphology tags;
+* There can be no puctuation between a word and its Strong's/morphology tags.
+Move them to after the tags;
 * Verse rules are not taken into account.
 If this is a problem, then apply them manually before running the script;